-ERD technology in Enterprise Architect assists you in every stage from building conceptual data models to generating Data Definition Language (DDL) for the target DBMS.
+ERD technology in Enterprise Architect assists you in every stage from building conceptual data models to generating

+Data Definition Language (DDL) for the target DBMS.

-MDG Technology for ERD and ERD Transformations
+ERD and ERD Transformations

 Enterprise Architect enables you to develop Entity Relationship diagrams quickly and simply, through use of an MDG Technology integrated with the Enterprise Architect installer.